inspirehep/author.xml/README.md

 ### What are the advantages of author.xml file?
 These are the advantages of using an author.xml file when you submit your document:
  - Paper processing speed
+Using an author.xml file allows INSPIRE to automatically add all authors and affiliations so they show up in the database with minimal delay and with as few errors as possible.

  - Accurate author information
+attribution of credit
+The author.xml file, with all authors identified by an INSPIRE ID number, will be used by publishers such as the APS in producing their journal articles.
+It will also be used by other database providers covering the scientific literature.
+Providing accurate information about the authors results in more accurate publication lists and citation counts as well as more comprehensive search results.

  - Automatic generation
+Given the XML file, an auto-generation process using xslt can be used to generate the author list for the paper in the desired LaTeX format.

+<a name="needtogetstarted"></a>
+### What do I need to get started?